gingerdeer/gingerdeer.github.io/serious.md

 In my free time, I am involved in artsy stuff, recreational coding, and learning new stuff.
 The rest of this [pena.wtf](pena.wtf) site is mostly dedicated to these personal pursuits.
 Writing style can thus be assumed to be accordingly personal and occasionally weird.

-For not-just-personal, you can check out the Math category.
+For not-just-personal style writing, you can check out the Math category.
 You can also check out some of my publicly available stuff on [Topcoder Thrive](https://www.topcoder.com/thrive/search?author=Pentti%20Sunila).